 - Type of filter: the two most common filter sizes are 1 inch and 3 inch filters.
-1 inch filters typically need to be replaced every month and 3 inch filters should be swapped out every three months, based on the recommendations of the filter company.
+1 inch filters typically need to be replaced every month and 3 inch filters should be swapped out every three months, depending on the recommendations of the filter company.

-- On the top of that open compartment is where your furnace filter is resting on two metal supports.
+- On the top of that open compartment is where you will find your furnace filter resting on two metal supports.

 - There will be a little space to move your filter back and forth that allows you to bring down one end of the filter and take it out of the compartment.